ReneOlsthoorn/Ground/README.md

 ### Some remarks
 * You can only declare Classes at the root level.
 Inner classes are not supported.
-* Don't do string concatenation in your main-loop because memory-cleanup runs when the scope is left.
-In your mainloop, you don't leave a scope, so it will result in a memory exhaustion.
 * Unrelated methods and variables can be easily stored in a separate file that you include in the main sourcefile.
 * The Chipmunk physics DLL had to be manually build, because it only works without symbols in the DLL.
 These steps where done: I checked out the sourcecode and created a directory called build.
 Into this directory I created the make files like this: